-He turned his gaze to the strange alien forest around them.
+He turned his senses to the strange alien forest around them.
 The foliage here was far, far larger than anything he had previously dealt with, as were the strange creatures inhabiting this rogue planet out in the middle of nowhere.

-Technically, none of them were supposed to be out here, not out here in the Forbidden Zone, an arm of space that few travelers ever returned from, but the scientific discoveries just waiting to be…discovered…were far too tempting to pass up.
+Technically, none of them were supposed to be out here, not out here in the Forbidden Zone, an arm of space few travelers ever returned from, but the scientific discoveries just waiting to be…discovered…were far too tempting to pass up.

 “I just wish we’d had more backing,” said Aurion.

-“This was an ‘enter at your own risk’ proposal by the council,” she replied.
+“This was an ‘enter-at-your-own-risk’ proposal by the council,” she replied.
 “I chose to come because the opportunities for discovery and study were abundant and important.
 There’s no telling what we may learn from this run.
 This field study may be the most important research of my life, or for that matter, anyone else’s.
 Who knows what we might glean from this?”